fat84/Luminescence.Audio/README.md

 **Luminescence.Audio is available as [NuGet package](https://www.nuget.org/packages/Luminescence.Audio.x86/).
 Do not forget to install all [required runtimes](#native-dependencies-required).**

-This library has been written to be used by my tags editor, [Metatogger](http://www.luminescence-software.org/metatogger.html).
+This library has been designed to be used with my tags editor, [Metatogger](http://www.luminescence-software.org/metatogger.html).

 Here is a screenshot of that software:
 ![Screenshot of Metatogger](http://www.luminescence-software.org/img/metatogger/screenshot2.png)